Some minimal bimolecular mass-action systems with limit cycles: Wilhelm--Heinrich oscillator

 holds for all $a>0$, $b>0$, $c>0$, $d>0$ with $b^2-4ac>0$.
 To show the inequality \eqref{eq:WH_abcd}, estimate the r.h.s.\ from below by $\sqrt{4ac}$ and add $\sqrt{b^2-4ac}$ to both sides.
 Then we arrive at $b < \sqrt{4ac} + \sqrt{b^2-4ac}$, which holds under the stated assumptions on $a$, $b$, $c$, because $\sqrt{A^2+B^2}<A+B$ holds for all $A, B>0$.

 To prove (vi), set $q=1$, $r=2$, $s=1$ and keep $p$ and $t$ as parameters.
 Since $h(p,1,2,1,t) = -2(2t^2+(2-p)t+1)$, an Andronov--Hopf bifurcation happens at the curve $2t^2+(2-p)t+1=0$ in the $(t,p)$-plane.
 Along this curve, the first focal value vanishes at $(t^*,p^*)=(1+\sqrt{2},3(1+\sqrt{2}))$, while it is negative (respectively, positive) for $t<t^*$ (respectively, $t>t^*$), see the left panel in \Cref{fig:WH}.
-Using e.g.\ MATCONT \cite{dhooge:govaerts:kuznetsov:2003}, one computes the second focal value at $(t^*,p^*)$ and finds it is negative.
-Thus, the positive equilibrium is asymptotically stable.
+Using the method described in \cite[Sections 8.7.1 and 8.7.3]{kuznetsov:2004}, one computes the second focal value at $(t^*,p^*)$ and finds it is negative (see the respective Mathematica Notebook in the GitHub repository \cite{boros:2022} for the details).
+Thus, for $(t^*,p^*)$, the positive equilibrium is asymptotically stable.
 Perturb slightly $(t,p)$ along the Andronov--Hopf curve in the direction $t>t^*$, with this the first focal value becomes positive, the equilibrium is repelling on the center manifold, and is surrounded by a stable limit cycle that is born via a Bautin bifurcation.
 Finally, perturb away from the Andronov--Hopf curve in such a way that the real parts of the nonreal eigenvalues at the equilibrium become negative.
 With this, an unstable limit cycle is created via a subcritical Andronov--Hopf bifurcation.

 To prove (vii), we use \Cref{thm:permanence2a}.
 For any fixed $c>r$ consider the mass-action system \eqref{eq:WH_homog_ode_pqrs} in the tetrahedron

 The only equilibrium on the boundary of $\Delta$ is $E_\mathsf{W} = (0,0,0,c)$.
 One finds that the eigenvalues of the Jacobian matrix at $E_\mathsf{W}$ within $\Delta$ are $-q$, $-s$, $c-r$, two of them are negative and one is positive for $c>r$ ($E_\mathsf{W}$ undergoes a transcritical bifurcation at $c=r$, giving birth to the unique positive equilibrium \eqref{eq:WH_homog_equilibrium}).
 Notice that the face $\{(x,y,z,w)\in\Delta \colon x=0\}$ is forward invariant and every solution starting on this face converges to $E_\mathsf{W}$.
 Thus, this face is the stable manifold of $E_\mathsf{W}$, and we have $W^s(E_\mathsf{W}) \subseteq \partial \Delta$.
 Since the third eigenvalue at $E_\mathsf{W}$ is positive, no solution starting in the interior of $\Delta$ can converge to $E_\mathsf{W}$.
 By \Cref{thm:permanence2a} with $M = \{E_\mathsf{W}\}$, the system is then permanent. \end{proof}